 Can I give up some of my pension to increase my lump sum?

-When you draw your pension you will be able to take part of your benefits as a tax-free lump sum by giving up some of your pension.
+When you draw your pension you will also be able to take part of your benefits as a tax-free lump sum, if you haven’t built one up as you have only post April 2008 membership, or additional lump sum by giving up some of your pension.
 An option to take a lump sum has to be made before your benefits are paid.

 So that you have plenty of time to make up your mind and seek financial advice if you wish, it is important you contact Staffordshire Pension Fund in advance of your intended retirement date so we can provide you with more details.